lazysquirrellabs/blog/posts/generating_icosphere_with_code.md

 ---
 In this article, we will walk through the process of generating icospheres (spheres based on a regular icosahedron) with code.
 I started looking into icospheres when working on [Terraced Terrain Generator (TTG)](https://ttg.matheusamazonas.net) version 2, which will add support for spherical terrains.
 I took some time to study different sphere types and ended up creating a small library to procedurally generate spheres (*ico-*, *cube-* and UV-spheres) in Unity: [Sphere Generator](https://github.com/matheusamazonas/sphere_generator).
 Building the library inspired me to write this piece.

-The article's content is divided in 5 sections.
+The article's content is divided into 5 sections.
 The first one introduces the concept and characteristics of the icosphere.
 The remaining sections correlate to the 4 generation steps.
 The conclusion wraps the article up.

 # The icosphere
 Before jumping into details, it's important to understand what an icosphere is.
 It's uncertain (at least to me) who invented the term icosphere, but the most popular usage of the term is in the 3D modeling tool [Blender](https://docs.blender.org/manual/en/dev/modeling/meshes/primitives.html#icosphere), which defines the term as:

 > An icosphere is a polyhedral* sphere made up of triangles.
 Icospheres are normally used to achieve a more isotropical layout of vertices than a UV sphere, in other words, they are uniform in every direction.

 \*: *A polyhedral shape is a shape that represents a [polyhedron](https://en.wikipedia.org/wiki/Polyhedron): a 3-dimensional shape with flat, polygonal faces.
-Examples of polyhedrons: pyramid, cube.*
+Pyramids and cubes are examples of polyhedrons.*

-The image below displays an example of an icosphere with 1920 vertices:
+The image below displays an example of an icosphere:
 ![A white sphere composed by a mesh of equilateral triangles with gray edges.
 Transparent background](/assets/images/post22/icosphere.png)

 ## Characteristics
-There are multiple techniques to generate spheres, and each one creates meshes with different properties.
+Multiple techniques can be used to generate spheres, and each one creates meshes with different properties.
 The icosphere has the following characteristics:
 - Its triangles have about the same area.
 - Its triangles are equilateral—or as close to it as possible.
 - Its triangles are oriented non-uniformly.
 There are 20 areas (we will soon see why 20) with distinct triangle orientation.
 The image above displays a point on its center where five of these areas meet, forming a pentagon.
 Each one of the five triangles has a different orientation.